RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

 ### RDB File From an Amazon Simple Storage Service (AWS S3) Bucket

-Before you import the RDB file through the RC management console, you must go to the AWS management console and share the file.
+Before you import the RDB file through the Redis Cloud Essentials management console, you must go to the AWS management console and share the file.

 To share and import an RDB file that is stored in an AWS S3 bucket: